jundalisay/spblist/content/en/research/einstein/100/author-005.md

 which the subjective-relative orientations are calculated remain constant as such, as arithmetic and mathematical data, under which one use the relative temporal orientation.

-Thirdly, if relativism were to be mentioned here, this relativism, in the midst of Relativity itself, is to be understood only physically, i.e. solely in relation to the natural, material events.
+3. If relativism were to be mentioned here, this relativism, in the midst of Relativity itself, is to be understood only physically, i.e. solely in relation to the natural, material events.

 But this natural, material, physical event exceeds the aesthetic, ethical, philosophical and religious